 - Movie buffs alert: rediscover icons from a century of cinema and iconic film scenes with Scenes in the Square, an interactive trail of statues in Leicester Square.
 Snap a selfie with Paddington Bear, say hello to Harry Potter or sing the famous chorus of Singing in the Rain with Gene Kelly!

 London art in the open air

-- Watch the nocturnal exhibition Illuminated River transform the Thames into a glowing art piece stretching across 14 bridges.
-Marvel at the colourful displays reflect into the water, which shine a new light on London.
-All year-round
+- Wander nocturnal exhibition Illuminated River, which transforms the Thames into a glowing art piece stretching across nine of London's bridges as night falls.
+Marvel at the colourful displays which reflect into the water and shine a new light on London.